KolyaHarutyunyan/SudokuUI/README.md

 -   Easily input numbers by moving your mouse inside of each cell
     -   The numbers 1 through 9 will appear as you move your mouse from the upper left to the lower right of a cell
 -   Pencil-marking notation (little numbers in cells)
+    -   Clear all pencil marks via a button
 -   Input Validation
     -   For Obvious Mistakes (same number in a row / column)
     -   For All Mistakes (using the puzzle's solution.)